wyvern8/akamai-nginx/README.md

 By default the directive 'lua_code_cache off;' is set in the nginx-akamai.conf to allow generated lua to take effect without restarting nginx.
 This directive should be disabled in a deployment as it has performance implications.

-use ```docker-compose up``` to start both containers, with localhost port 80 mapped to the akamai container.
+use ```docker-compose up``` to start both containers, with localhost port 80 and 443 (self-signed) mapped to the akamai container.
 Setting/mapping a property origin hostname as 'origin' will allow the akamai container to use the second container as origin for testing.
 This mapping can be done using the setValueMap function.

 You can test that nginx is functioning using http://localhost/info which will output env info.

 ## Execution
-After install, you can test without papi rest calls using the local json example using 'npm run start-local' or 'npm test' to run unit tests.
+After install, you can test without papi rest calls using the local json example using `npm run start-local`  or `npm test` to run unit tests.

-To use an akamai property from your account, configure eddgegrid, and set the following env var in .env or shell:
+To use an akamai property from your account, configure edgegrid, and set the following env var in .env or shell.
+The values can be obtained using  `npm run configure`:

     AKA_EDGERC=/path/to/.edgerc
     AKA_CONTRACT_ID=ctr_XXXXXXXX